 - Restart your computer and log in using your Microsoft Account and see if this stops the notifications from appearing.

 - Did you change any of your Hotmail, Outlook or Microsoft Account settings online?
 Maybe you changed your password.
-If so, your Mail app may want to sync its settings with Outlook.
-You should make sure that your latest password is the same on the web, in the Mail app and Outlook if you use it.
+If so, your Outlook or Mail app may want to sync its settings with Outlook.com.
+You should make sure that your latest password is the same on the web, in the Mail app and in Outlook if you use it.

 - Check your Windows computer time.
 Open Control Panel > Clock, Language and Region > Date and Time > Internet Time.
 Uncheck Synchronize with an Internet time server and set your system time manually.
 See if this helps.